elmirk/dialogic/README.md

 This module is dependent on software by Dialogic company (https://www.dialogic.com/).

+The necessary binary files can be downloaded via the [following link](https://www.dialogic.com/signaling-and-ss7-components/download/dsi-interface-protocol-stacks).

+> N.B.
+> The downloaded archive can be unpacked with use of the [tar](https://pingvinus.ru/answers/844) utilite.

 ### How to define the licence file?

 The path to the license file should be defined in **system.txt** file.

 ### How to configure the signalling connection?